 Garden: open year-round

-Where to stay this autumn: Lake Vyrnwy Hotel & Spa
+Where to stay: Lake Vyrnwy Hotel & Spa

 Masterpiece #4: Berrington Hall, Herefordshire